 Leadership is an inherent part of human personality and people exhibit this quality in various capabilities.
 The largest black continent has produced a lot of remarkable African leaders and warriors who had made history and written their names in the books of memories.
 Before colonialism, the continent of Africa was subdivided into groups and each group had their warrior who mostly was their leader.
 Most of the African Warriors were leaders of other groups commonly known as tribes.
 They also used to lead their people all time including times of war.
-The most renown African leaders and warriors who had lived through history and had achieved remarkable feats in their lifetime include the following people.
+The most renown African leaders and warriors who had lived through history and had achieved remarkable feats in their lifetime include the following notable African leaders.

 10. Ahmed Baba

 His full name was Abu al-Abbas Ahmed al-Takrui Al-Massufi al-Tinbukti.
-He was a leader in the Songhai Empire that ruled approximately two-thirds of the West Africa.
+He was a leader in the Songhai Empire that ruled approximately two-thirds of West Africa.
 Nowadays the areas are called Niger, Northern Nigeria, Gambia, Senegal, Guinea, Mauritania and Mali.
-The Empire collapsed due to invasion of European and Arab in 1591.
+The Empire collapsed due to the invasion of Europeans and Arab in 1591.
 All leaders including him were arrested and were taken to Sahara.
 He later died in 1627.
 He was also a renowned medieval West African writer, scholar, and political provocateur.